ARM-software/arm-trusted-firmware/docs/user-guide.md

     By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.

-    The build creates ELF and raw binary files in the current directory.
-It generates the following boot loader binary files from the ELF files:
+    The build process creates products in a `build` directory tree, building the objects and binaries for each boot loader stage in separate sub-directories.
+The following boot loader binary files are created from the corresponding ELF files:

-    *   `bl1.bin`
+    *   `build/<platform>/<build-type>/bl1.bin`
-    *   `bl2.bin`
+    *   `build/<platform>/<build-type>/bl2.bin`
-    *   `bl31.bin`
+    *   `build/<platform>/<build-type>/bl31.bin`

+    ... where `<platform>` currently defaults to `fvp` and `<build-type>` is either `debug` or `release`.

-4. Copy the above 3 boot loader binary files to the directory where the FVPs are launched from.
+4. Copy the three boot loader binary files to the directory from which the FVP will be launched.
 Symbolic links of the same names may be created instead.

-5. (Optional) To clean the build directory use
+5. (Optional) Build products for a specific build variant can be removed using:

+        make DEBUG=<D> clean

+    ... where `<D>` is `0` or `1`, as specified when building.

+    The build tree can be removed completely using:

-        make distclean
+        make realclean

 #### Debugging options